Alphabetical List Of All Patterns

 - Co-Create Proposals

-Bring people together to co-create proposals in response to organizational drivers: tap collective intelligence, build sense of ownership and increase engagement and accountability.
+Bring people together to co-create proposals: tap collective intelligence, build a sense of ownership and increase engagement and accountability.

 - Consent Decision-Making

-A (facilitated) group process for decision-making: invite objections, and consider information and knowledge revealed to further evolve proposals or existing agreements.
+A (facilitated) group process for decision-making: invite objections, and consider information and knowledge revealed to further evolve proposals or policies.

 Support successful collaboration from the start and build trust between parties by co-creating mutually beneficial and legally robust contracts.